kasenetz/hbcd-docs/docs/measures/behCGinteraction.md

 </div>
 <div class="collapsible-content">
 <br>
-<p>Subject matter experts did not identify any issues with the ecPROMIS, IBQ-R (VSF)+BI, or MAPS-TL measures.
-However, they emphasize that these tools assess normative variations in child behavior and should be interpreted within the context of the child's age and developmental stage.
-It is important to note that these are not clinical or diagnostic instruments.</p>
+<p>The ecPROMIS, IBQ-R (VSF)+BI, and MAPS-TL assess normative variations in child behavior and should be interpreted within the context of the child's age and developmental stage.
+These are not clinical or diagnostic instruments.</p>
 </div>
 </p>